The Maryland Zoo in Baltimore: History

-Future Plans

-On August 23, 2022, the Zoo announced a ten-year master plan that aims to enhance the visitor experience and include new habitats for the animals.
-It will also create a new zone called 'Americas' featuring wolverines, porcupines, and an expanded grizzly bear exhibit.
-Near the entrance, there will be the Gateway Building, a facility that will house some reptiles and amphibians such as the Gila monster and Asian water monitor.
-At the Main Valley, habitats for gibbons and Steller's sea eagles will be constructed as well as an events plaza at the Crane Barn.
-In the Maryland Wilderness, there will be new habitats for the bald eagle, snowy owl, and red wolf.
-A safari camp, rope course, and splash zone will also be constructed.
+On August 23, 2022, the Zoo unveiled a ten-year master plan that aims to enhance the visitor experience and include new habitats for the animals.

 Exhibits

 The zoo has five main areas: Schaefer Plaza, Zoo Central, Maryland Wilderness, Northern Passage, and African Journey.
 Visitors enter the main ticketing gate of the zoo at Schaefer Plaza named in honor of former Baltimore Mayor and Maryland Governor William Donald Schaefer (1921-2011).
-The plaza features a gift shop, a playground area known as "Celebration Hill", the zoo's original lion statues, and the Black-tailed prairie dog exhibit.
+The plaza features a gift shop, a playground area known as "Celebration Hill", the zoo's original lion statues, and the black-tailed prairie dog exhibit.
 Guests continue down the historic "Main Valley", to access the exhibits.
 The enclosures in the Main Valley are currently empty.
 A passenger shuttle also connects visitors to Zoo Central free of charge.
 Zoo Central features a concessions area, carousel, and children's train ride that traverses the north side of the African Journey exhibit.